noclueonwhattodo/20-time-/Logs.md

 On a side note everything above has been written without a commit, I'm sorry Mr.Osudar.
 Lets also take this oppertunity to learn atomic commits.

-Day one 2018-01-16
+##Day one 2018-01-16##

-The first session started off with a sore wrist and an abismal time of 32.51 WPM.
+The first session started off with a sore wrist and an abismal time of *32.51 WPM*.
 It seems that the not looking at the keyboard is much harder than I origionally thought it to be.
 I have also noticed that the longer the text, the lower my WPM and accuracy.
 I hope that overtime my consistancy will improve and this will no longer be the case.
 Furthermore I find that I can type much faster when im typing my thoughs, and not words off of a screen.
-My final score was 33.74-78.02%, it should be noted that this was probably the longest text I have come across so far.
+My final score was **33.74-78.02%**, it should be noted that this was probably the longest text I have come across so far.

-Day two 2018-01-17
+##Day two 2018-01-17##

 I woke up from an nap and ate a huge dinner before this session so I was pretty drowsy.
 I have decided to bump the typing amount to a minimum of 15 mins.
 I can do more than that but I quickly realized that half an hour every day is unreasonable.
 So far there is no difference in my speed although I did set a new record.
 This site gives you the option to have an account that logs your info.
 Final score
-40.56-82.46%.
-It could be worse.
+**40.56-82.46%.
+It could be worse**.